NIM-ACh/AnxietySleep/README.md

 [![R-CMD-check](https://github.com/NIM-ACh/AnxietySleep/workflows/R-CMD-check/badge.svg)](https://github.com/NIM-ACh/AnxietySleep/actions)
 <!-- badges: end -->

-This R package contains complementary tools for the exploration and reproducibility of the analyses carried out for the study of Anxiety and Confinement.

-This data package is developed by Caren Alvarado Aravena, Matías Castillo Aguilar and Cristian Núñez Espinosa.
+This R package contains data to facilitate the exploration and reproducibility of the analyses carried out for the study of Anxiety and Confinement carried out by Caren Alvarado-Aravena, Matías Castillo-Aguilar and Cristian Núñez-Espinosa.

 ## About <i class="fab fa-r-project"></i>